-...let's use Jupyter Notebooks! (now we switch to the .ipynb)
+...let's use Jupyter Notebooks!

 Some references

 - An extensive list at https://wiki.python.org/moin/PythonBooks - For beginners with a Physics background (very recommended!)
 Effective Computation in Physics: Field Guide to Research with Python (A. Scopatz & K. D. Huff, O'Reilly, 2015) - For advanced Python users: